The Autoimmune Protocol (AIP) Diet: Food & Autoimmunity

 Is the AIP diet proven to cure autoimmune disease?

-No. The AIP diet is not a cure.
-It may help manage symptoms in some individuals, but autoimmune diseases require comprehensive medical care.
+No. The AIP diet is not a cure for any autoimmune condition.
+It may help manage symptoms in some individuals by identifying dietary triggers that contribute to inflammation, but autoimmune diseases require comprehensive, ongoing medical care.
+The AIP protocol is best understood as a complementary dietary strategy, not a replacement for conventional treatment.

 How long should the elimination phase last?

-Elimination phases commonly last 4–8 weeks, although timing should be individualised based on symptoms and nutritional status.
+Elimination phases commonly last 4–8 weeks, although timing should be individualised based on symptom severity, baseline nutritional status, and clinical response.
+Some practitioners may recommend shorter or longer elimination periods depending on the individual’s condition and progress.

 Can AIP help with autoimmune thyroid conditions?

-Some people with autoimmune thyroid conditions report symptom improvements, but responses are variable and evidence remains limited (2,4).
+Some people with autoimmune thyroid conditions, particularly Hashimoto’s thyroiditis, report symptom improvements including reduced fatigue and improved thyroid antibody levels.
+However, responses are variable and the current evidence base remains limited to small observational studies (2,4).
+Professional guidance is recommended.

 Key Insights